sjoerd-code/retro-graphics/README.md

 ## How to compile:

-First you need to install the .NET 6 SDK
+First you need to install dotnet: https://dotnet.microsoft.com/en-us/download

 To get the dependencies use:
 ``